ordinals/ord/docs/src/guides/inscriptions.md

 `ord` requires Bitcoin Core's transaction index and rest interface.

-To configure your Bitcoin Core node to maintain a transaction index and open the rest interface, add the following to your `bitcoin.conf`:
+To configure your Bitcoin Core node to maintain a transaction index, add the following to your `bitcoin.conf`:

 ```
 txindex=1